Shaped by storm and

 A designated bicycle path is located along more than 8 miles of the main road.
 Six miles of ocean beach in the southern and central portions of the park are available for equestrian use from October 1 through April 30.
 A parking area is designated for horse trailers during this time period.
 There are no horse rental facilities in or near the park.
 Please contact the park office for further information.

-From Memorial Day Weekend through Labor Day, pets are not permitted on the Ocean Swimming Beaches (lifeguarded areas).
+From Memorial Day Weekend through the first of October, pets are not permitted on the Ocean Swimming Beaches (lifeguarded areas).
 Pets are permitted South of the Ocean Swimming Areas during this time period but must be held on a leash (maximum length - 6 feet) and you must clean up after your pet.
 Pets are not permitted on the Spizzle Creek Bird Blind Trail at any time.